Mastering ATS Resume Optimization: Secrets to Boost Your ATS Resume Score

 Reduced power consumption of H100 GPU chips by 25% compared to the initial designs

-Don’t use them.
-Most ATS programs read from left to right, top to bottom—so if your resume is formatted in columns, the ATS may scramble the order of your content.
+No, avoid tables and columns.
+Most ATS programs read from left to right, top to bottom.
+If your resume is formatted in columns, the ATS may scramble the order of your content, making it unreadable.

-In the resume example shown above, the ATS would read the resume as follows:
+In the resume example shown above, an ATS would read the resume as follows:

 Nvidia Successfully rolled out the first shipment worth $100M of H100